tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsection occt_modat_1_2 Direct Construction

-Direct Construction methods from *gce*, *GC* and *GCE2d* packages provide simplified algorithms to build elementary geometric entities such as lines, circles and curves.
-They complement the reference definitions provided by the *gp*, *Geom* and *Geom2d* packages.
+Direct Construction methods from *gce*, *GC* and *GCE2d* modules provide simplified algorithms to build elementary geometric entities such as lines, circles and curves.
+They complement the reference definitions provided by the *gp*, *Geom* and *Geom2d* modules.

-The algorithms implemented by <i> gce</i>, <i> GCE2d</i> and <i> GC</i> packages are simple: there is no creation of objects defined by advanced positional constraints (for more information on this subject, see *Geom2dGcc* and *GccAna*, which describe geometry by constraints).
+The algorithms implemented by <i> gce</i>, <i> GCE2d</i> and <i> GC</i> modules are simple: there is no creation of objects defined by advanced positional constraints (for more information on this subject, see *Geom2dGcc* and *GccAna*, which describe geometry by constraints).

-For example, to construct a circle from a point and a radius using the *gp* package, it is necessary to construct axis *Ax2d* before creating the circle.
-If *gce* package is used, and *Ox* is taken for the axis, it is possible to create a circle directly from a point and a radius.
+For example, to construct a circle from a point and a radius using the *gp* module, it is necessary to construct axis *Ax2d* before creating the circle.
+If *gce* module is used, and *Ox* is taken for the axis, it is possible to create a circle directly from a point and a radius.

 Another example is the class <i>gce_MakeCirc</i> providing a framework for defining eight problems encountered in the geometric construction of circles and implementing the eight related construction algorithms.